trotsky1997/trotsky1997/README.md

 # Zhang Di - Fudan University
-Hello this is Zhang Di, PhD students of Fudan Univ.(2023~)
+Hello this is Zhang Di, PhD Candidate of Fudan Univ.(2023~)

 Internship at NVIDIA (2025~)